Nonlinear filter: Kushner–Stratonovich filtering

+Given the nonlinear nature of the dynamics, familiar frequency domain concepts that can be applied to linear filters are not viable, and a theory based on the state space representation is formulated.
+The complete information on the nonlinear filter at a given time is the probability law of the unobserved signal at that time conditional on the history of observations up to that time.
+This law may have a density, and the infinite dimensional equation for the density of this law takes the form of a stochastic partial differential equation (SPDE).

-The problem of optimal nonlinear filtering was solved in the late 1950s and early 1960s by Ruslan L. Stratonovich and Harold J. Kushner.
+The problem of optimal nonlinear filtering in this context was solved in the late 1950s and early 1960s by Ruslan L. Stratonovich and Harold J. Kushner.

-The Kushner–Stratonovich solution is a stochastic partial differential equation.
+The optimal filter SPDE is called Kushner-Stratonovich equation.

 In 1969, Moshe Zakai introduced a simplified dynamics for the unnormalized conditional law of the filter known as Zakai equation.

 It has been proved by Mireille Chaleyat-Maurel and Dominique Michel that the solution is infinite dimensional in general, and as such requires finite dimensional approximations.
 These may be heuristics-based such as the extended Kalman filter or the assumed density filters described by Peter S. Maybeck or the projection filters introduced by Damiano Brigo, Bernard Hanzon and François Le Gland, some sub-families of which are shown to coincide with the assumed density filters.
+Particle filters are another option, related to sequential Monte Carlo methods.

 Energy transfer filters

 Energy transfer filters are a class of nonlinear dynamic filters that can be used to move energy in a designed manner.
 Energy can be moved to higher or lower frequency bands, spread over a designed range, or focused.
 Many energy transfer filter designs are possible, and these provide extra degrees of freedom in filter design that are just not possible using linear designs.